kunaltelangi/prodat/docs/env-setup.rst

 Setting Up Your Environment
 ===================================

-In Datmo, there are three ways to setup an environment:
+In prodat, there are three ways to setup an environment:

 1. :ref:`using-default`
 2. :ref:`adding-to-default`